OliverGray03/MS2-Example/readme.md

 - The inspiration for the EmailJS code came from the Code Institute module "interactive frontend development - Sending emails using EmailJS".
 - The inspiration to use the Google maps API came from the Code Institude module "interactive frontend development - Google maps"
 - The inspiration for the contact form came from [Colorlib](https://colorlib.com/wp/?s=forms)
+- The Google maps API code was implimented using instructions from [Google](https://developers.google.com/maps/apis-by-platform)

 # Media
 - The stadium images were obtained from [Google Images](https://images.google.co.uk/)